-- The food should be complete and balanced for maintenance.
+- The food should be complete and balanced for health maintenance.

 - The ingredients: It’s best to make sure some type of animal protein is the main or first ingredient.
-Think egg, chicken, chicken by-product meal, fish, lamb, poultry, poultry by-product, beef, and meat meal – all great sources of protein.
+Think chicken, chicken meal, fish, lamb, poultry, poultry meal, beef, and egg – all great sources of protein.
 After all, cats are carnivores.
 (Mew?
 Yes, you.)
-So, they need animal proteins and animal fats for a healthy digestive tract..
+So, they need animal proteins and animal fats for a healthy digestive tract.

 Wet or dry food?
 Mix it up.

-Dry and wet foods each have their share of goodies for your peckish Persian, so it’s best to feed him a bit of both.
+Dry and wet foods each have their share of goodies for your peckish Persian, so you can feed him a bit of both.

 How much food can a cat nip-nip?